Planetbiru/video-conference/README.md

 # Video Conference

-A **web-based video conferencing application** with real-time chat, file sharing, screen sharing, and main screen promotion features.
-Built with **WebRTC** and **WebSockets** for peer-to-peer communication, and **TailwindCSS** for responsive UI.
+A **web-based video conferencing application** featuring real-time, room-based communication.
+It includes video/audio streaming, screen sharing, persistent chat with history, and file sharing.
+Built with **WebRTC** and **WebSockets** for peer-to-peer communication, and **TailwindCSS** for a responsive UI.

 ---

 ## Features

-- **Video and Audio Conferencing**
+- **Room-Based Video & Audio Conferencing**
-  - Connect with multiple peers in a room using WebRTC.
+  - Connect with multiple peers in isolated rooms using WebRTC.
   - Display local and remote video streams with a main screen view.

 - **Main Screen Promotion**
   - Promote your stream or a selected participant's stream to the main screen.